93jy/quartz/content/notes/The Smartest Guys in the Room.md

 - p251 Mark *had* to take Azurix public; otherwise the company would soon be out of cash.
 It was a very risky move, especially in a stock market that had zero patience.
 After a public offering, the brand-new company would be naked, forced to reveal itself four times a year, like every other publicly traded corporation.
 - p261 It was astonishing that two high-ranking executives, working for the same company, sitting on the same board, and evaluating the same business, could come to such wildly varying conclusions.
 It spoke volumes about the murkiness of Enron's numbers, about the way this company viewed earnings and margins and all the other financial benchmarks by which we gauge American corporations.
 It also said a great deal about the inability of top executives at Enron to work together or even cooperate. *Everything was perception; nothing was real.*
 - p305 Conventional hedges work only for highly liquid assets, like large-cap stocks or corporate bonds, where derivatives traders can make money by writing lots of such "insurance".
 If not you will never find a counterparty to take the other side of the hedge; the chance of losing money is too high.
 But Enron wasn't really hedging against a true economic loss; rather, it was using the Raptors to hedge against an *accounting* loss...
 Which amounted to tapping the value of its own shares (just covering losses in one pocket by taking money from another pocket).
 "Hedging risk with itself".
+- p372 Only deal makers got ahead; "no one in the corporate leadership truly cares about those charged with executing the deals and making them actually produce profit."
+- p378 Enron had been unable to roll its commercial paper - the portfolio of unsecured short-term loans that all big companies use to fund their day-to-day needs.
+Renewing such debt was normally a routine matter.
+Though the amounts involved were huge (~2bn), the exposure was so brief (24h) that, for lenders, it was really nothing to worry about - unless they had reason to wonder if the company would survive long enough to pay it back.
+- p379 Under Fastor, Enron had operated quarter to quarter.
+The company lacked the kind of sophisticated cash-management systems that big companies required.